ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 22. ADDED Ursa Noctua, Sins of Ambition, Oaken Keeper, and Jeweled Weaver (with custom Listo patches to alter the distribution/balance).
 23. Thorough investigation into files that have been marked "ignore update" in MO2 and actually do need updates, as well as uninstalled/unused mods that MO2 thinks you should still download for fun.
 24. REMOVED 3 mods related to reducing combat log spam for effects that you don't need spamming the log, replaced them with a better solution in the Listo Patch.
+25. Attempted my own take on removing VFX/SFX from spells/buffs that last until long rest, Act 2 shadowcurse protection related VFX, etc. Hopefully this is more broadly compatible + improves late game performance.
+26. Moved 90% of mephit mods out of CX and into DeGreaser, mephit stats remain elevated and they still have wild magic but they no longer have expanded mod lists.
+The only exception is the lava mephits who ambush during the Grym fight, who are like mini-boss mephits (and have more spells and HP than normal).

 ## Listonomicon v4.4
 Save safe?
 No.